lukaszpilat93/Final_Project_2024_Vistula/Useful hints while translating.md

 **Question**: May I use machine translation?
 This would spped up the translation process and help me get ready with the task even before deadline.

 **Answer**: Unfortunately no. According to the non-disclosure agreement that our company signed you are not allowed to use any third-party translation providers, including machine translation services.
 Most of the files include sensitive data and proprietary information that would be revealed to the machine translation system.
-Moreover, even the most advanced machine translation providers don't mind the context of the entire file, including the segments already translated earlier.
+Moreover, even the most advanced machine translation providers **don't mind the context of the entire file**, including the segments already translated earlier.